 A few things to keep in mind: I use a combination of high-end and drug-store products every single day.
 They work for my skin, which is sensitive, dull, dry in areas, and acne-prone.

-I’ve dealt with cystic acne for years, and it killed my self-esteem.
-One of the reasons I was so reluctant to put my picture on the blog was how terrible my skin looked.
+I dealt with cystic acne for years, and it killed my self-esteem.
+One of the reasons I was so reluctant to put my picture on the blog initially was how terrible my skin looked.

 Please remember that this post’s point is to share the order to apply your skincare and why.
 Everyone’s skin and budgets are different.
 So use the products that work best for you.
 And, of course, you can eliminate any step that doesn’t serve you.

 The Best Order to Apply Skincare Products at Night

-A good rule of thumb to follow is to layer your skincare according to the products weight, starting with the lightest and working your way to the thickest.
+A good rule of thumb to follow is to layer your skincare according to the product’s weight, starting with the lightest and working your way to the thickest.

 Face Mask – Optional

 I don’t do a mask every day, no one has time for that, but I will apply one once a week, usually on Sunday night.
 My favorite and most frequently used is this Claudalie Detox Mask, great for cleaning out your pores and brightening skin.
 Best of all it only takes 5 minutes.

 Use a toner after you cleanse and before you moisturize.

 Vintner’s Daughter, $198

 It’s the single best product I’ve ever used on my skin.
 You can read all about it’s complex goodness here.

 What I can tell you is since using it I don’t have any breakouts and my skin looks more youthful.
-I use it day and night.

 Add a Moisture Boost

-Don’t Forget Eye Cream
+About Eye Cream

 I’ve used so many over the years.
-La Mer makes an incredible (and incredibly expensive) one, I used Estee Lauder NightWear for a few months and was happy with that too .
+La Mer makes an incredible (and incredibly expensive) one; I used Estee Lauder NightWear for a few months and was happy with that as well.

 Shop this Post

-Our Content is Inspired by Our Readers
+Our Style Content is Inspired by Our Readers

-Our readership inspires all of our posts and is not sponsored or paid for by brands or retailers.
+Our readership inspires all of our posts and this post is not sponsored or paid for by brands or retailers.